Melbourne Bike Share

 Bicycles and trains

 Bicycles can be taken aboard metropolitan trains.
+Do not use the first door of the first carriage as this is a priority area for mobility impaired travellers.
 Walk your bike along the platform and only mount it after leaving the station precinct.

 Bicycles can be taken aboard V/Line trains subject to space availability, as determined by the conductor.
 Travelling off-peak will provide a much greater certainty of space being available.
 Further information is available from the V/Line bicycles and luggage information.